NorskRegnesentral/vargrest/README.md

 - **nugget** Boolean value (true/false) whether to estimate a nugget effect.
 Be aware that this might affect the stability in finding a parametric fit to the empirical variogram.
 Default is False.

 - **lagmax** Maximum estimation range in number of cells.
-Specified as a dictionary with keys “x”, “y” and “z”.
+Specified as a dictionary with keys "x", "y" and "z".
 Can be used to reduce run time if the crop box is large, but the variogram range is expected to be small.
 Default is half the size of the crop box.

 - **sampling** Settings to control how sampling is done when estimating the empirical variogram.
-Specified as a dictionary with a keyword “mode” and additional keywords depending the on the chosen mode.
+Specified as a dictionary with a keyword "mode" and additional keywords depending the on the chosen mode.
 Three modes are
 supported: dense, sparse and random.
 The main reason for choosing sparse or random is faster execution at the cost of accuracy.
 However, accuracy has been more important than run time for version 1.0, and more effort has gone into run-time optimization of the dense mode than the other two.
 Therefore, using other modes than dense may not yield the expected run-time improvement.
 Default is to use dense sampling.

-- **weighting** Dictionary with a single keyword, “sigma”, with a floating point value.
+- **weighting** Dictionary with a single keyword, "sigma", with a floating point value.
 When the parametric variogram is fitted to the empirical variogram, all data points are given equal weight.
 However, the proximal part of the variogram is often the most interesting.
 As the range increases, more datapoints become available for fitting, which increases the emphasis on the distant part of the variogram, instead of the proximal part.
 To